mhayes0022/challenge3/README.md

 This page is a random password generator.
 When you select the button labeled "Generate", a prompt will appear asking you how many characters you would like your password to be.
 If you submit an answer that is fewer than 8 letter, you will recieve an alert that informs you that you need to select a number that is 8 or more.
 You will get a similar alert if you attemp to put in a number larger than 128.

-Next a prompt will appear asking if you would like lower case characters in your password.
+Next, a prompt will appear asking if you would like lower case characters in your password.
 Then it will ask if you'd like upper case characters, then numbers, then special characters.
-If don't select any options, you will recieve an alert that "you did not select anything.
+If you don't select any options, you will recieve the alert "you did not select anything.
 Your password does not exist."